Delphinium 'Black Knight Group'

 Dark strong verticals, of deep purple-blue flowers with sultry black eyes, in summer -perfect with a cocktail of pale lemon achilleas and anthemis

 - Soil: fertile, well-drained soil

 - Hardiness: fully hardy

-Stately spires of semi-double, deep purple flowers with black eyes open in June and July on tall stems with pretty, deeply cut leaves.
+Stately spires of semi-double, deep purple flowers, opening in June and July on tall stems.
 These dark-eyed delphiniums look fantastic planted in bold clumps as part of a cottage-garden scheme or towards the back of a well-drained, sunny border, where they will add height and bold splashes of colour.
-They make excellent, if short-lived cut flowers.
+They also make excellent cut flowers.